nfsmaniac/ChromiumPoPak/README.md

 # Chromium Language PAK
-Fork that allows conversion of language PAK files to Gettext PO and from PO to PAK
+Fork with focus on Vivaldi browser that allows conversion of language PAK files to Gettext PO and from PO to PAK

 ## From PAK to Gettext PO
 Call `unpack.py` with _directory_ as a po file.
 Example: `python unpack.py en-US.pak cs.pak en_US.po`